GatorEducator/GatorMiner/README.md

 Network URL: http://xxx.xxx.x.x:8501
 ```

-the web app will be opened in your browser like this:
+The web interface will be automatically opened in your browser:

 ![browser](resources/images/landing_page.png)